hapostgres/pg_auto_failover/docs/quickstart.rst

 Install the "pg_autoctl" executable
 -----------------------------------

-This guide uses Ubuntu Linux, but similar steps will work on other distributions.
+This guide uses Debian Linux, but similar steps will work on other distributions.
 All that differs are the packages and paths.
 See :ref:`install`.

 pg_auto_failover is distributed as a single binary with subcommands to